hanna-joo/hanna-joo/README.md

 ### :computer: Studying
-+ Data Analysis based on Python
++ Data Analysis based on Python and R
 + Machine Learning
 + Statistics
 ### :pencil2: Majored in